gavinmgrant/realest-system/README.md

+# Realest System

+Realest System is a SaaS for real estate investors who want to quickly calculate their return on investment for residential income properties.

 ## 👉 Get Started
 Install dependencies
 ```
-npm install
+yarn install
 ```
-Update your `.env` file with values for each environment variable
+Create your `.env` file using the `env.example` file as a reference with values for each environment variable
 ```
 API_KEY=AIzaSyBkkFF0XhNZeWuDmOfEhsgdfX1VBG7WTas
 etc ...